latebit-io/.github/profile/README.md

 ## 🙋‍♀️ About lateflip.io

-Lateflip.io is a craftmanship consulting, contracting, and software development group.
+Lateflip.io is a craftmanship consulting, contracting, and software development group (Yes, we have some of our own solutions).
 We specialize in the following languages and frameworks:
 - .net c# and f#
 - node.js and typescript
 - rust